ibm-cloud-docs/containers/cs_tutorial_vpc.md

 **Permissions**: If you are the account owner, you already have the required permissions to create a cluster and can continue to the next step.
 Otherwise, ask the account owner to [set up the API key and assign you the minimum user permissions in {{site.data.keyword.cloud_notm}} IAM](/docs/openshift?topic=openshift-access_reference#cluster_create_permissions).

-**Command-line tools**: For quick access to your resources from the command line, try the [{{site.data.keyword.cloud_notm}} Shell](https://cloud.ibm.com/shell).
+**Command-line tools**: For quick access to your resources from the command line, try the [{{site.data.keyword.cloud-shell_notm}}](https://cloud.ibm.com/shell).
 Otherwise, set up your local command-line environment by completing the following steps.
 1. [Install the {{site.data.keyword.cloud_notm}} CLI (`ibmcloud`), {{site.data.keyword.containershort_notm}} plug-in (`ibmcloud ks`), and {{site.data.keyword.registrylong_notm}} plug-in (`ibmcloud cr`)](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).
 2. [Install the {{site.data.keyword.openshiftshort}} (`oc`) and Kubernetes (`kubectl`) CLIs](/docs/openshift?topic=openshift-openshift-cli#cli_oc).
 3. To work with VPC, install the `infrastructure-service` plug-in.
 The prefix for running commands is `ibmcloud is`.